 - If the buyer insists that you wire back funds, end the transaction immediately.
 Legitimate buyers don't pressure you to send money by Western Union or a similar company.
 In addition, you have little recourse if there's a problem with a wire transaction.

 - Resist any pressure to "act now."
 If the buyer's offer is good now, it should be good after the check clears the issuing bank.

 - Throw away any offer that asks you to pay for a prize or a gift.
 If it's free or a gift, you shouldn't have to pay for it.
 Free is free.

 - Resist the urge to enter foreign lotteries.
 Most foreign lottery solicitations are phony.
 What's more, it is illegal to play a foreign lottery through the mail or the telephone.

-Consumers with questions can call the New Hampshire Attorney General's Consumer Protection hotline at 888-468-4454 or go online to the Consumer Protection and Antitrust Bureau's Web site.
+Consumers with questions can call the New Hampshire Attorney General's Consumer Protection hotline at 888-468-4454 or go online to the Consumer Protection Bureau's website.

 33 Capitol Street | Concord, NH | 03301